GlenSmale/PostgreSQL-cheatsheet/README.md

 # PostgreSQL-cheatsheet
-A PostgreSQL cheat sheet with the common PostgreSQL commands
+A Quickref cheatsheet for PostgreSQL

 ## General
 ### Switch and connect